-These specify that The subgrade should not deflect more than 2 mm vertically within 300 mm of the test roller in isolated locations during the proof rolling of the subgrade.
+The subgrade should not deflect more than 2 mm vertically within 300 mm of the test roller in isolated locations during the proof rolling of the subgrade.
 If deflection of the subgrade is found in more than 20% of the project area, Council will expect the total area to be reworked.

-Council will expect that Pproof-rolling of the subgrade, sub-base and base will be undertaken at the expense of the Contractor, in accordance with the requirements of AS 3798 and in accordance with the requirements of Section 173 and Section 204.12 of the VicRoads specifications.
+Council will expect that proof-rolling of the subgrade, sub-base and base will be undertaken in accordance with the requirements of AS 3798 and Section 173 of the VicRoads specifications.